mspsdi/caf-terraform-gcc-starter-kit/README.md

 ## About The Project

 The “AZURE GCC Acceleration Kit” is designed to streamline the workload setup process in the AZURE environment.
 This kit provides a project-based, preconfigured landing zone and Azure resources in GCC 2.0 subscription.
 You can choose from a library of pre-configured Azure resources that cater to your specific project requirements.

+* Easy Setup with Standard Rules:
+Break down and save the setup details into smaller parts so that setting up a complex system becomes quicker and more straightforward.

 This will be achieved in a two-step layered approach.
 This starter kit is based on "Cloud Adoption Framework Landing zones for Terraform".
 More details you can find [here](https://aztfmod.github.io/documentation/docs/intro)